-For dental implants to be successful, there must be enough bone to support them.
-You may not have enough bone because of tooth loss from periodontal (gum) disease, injury or trauma, or a developmental defect.
-If your jaw is too short (up and down), too narrow (side to side), or both, you will need a procedure to add bone to your jaw before implants can be placed.
+There must be enough bone to support dental implants for them to be successful.
+You may not have enough bone because of injury or trauma, tooth loss from periodontal (gum) disease, or a developmental defect.
+If your jaw is too narrow (side to side), too short (up and down), or both, you will need a procedure to add bone to your jaw before implants can be placed.

-Synthetic bone graft is a term used to describe a procedure using a hydroxyapatite or other naturally occurring and biocompatible substance with similar mechanical properties to bone, to “build” bone so that dental implants can be placed.
+Synthetic bone graft is a procedure , where a hydroxyapatite or other biocompatible and naturally occurring substance with similar mechanical properties to bone is used to “build” bone so that dental implants can be placed.
 These procedures typically involve grafting (adding) these bonelike materials to the jaw, and waiting for the grafted material to fuse with the existing bone over several months.

-There are several different procedures that can be used for bone augmentation.
-When appropriate we can recommend a procedure depending on the type, location and number of implants to be used and discuss all of the options available to you.
+There are many other various procedures that can be used for bone augmentation.
+When applicable we can recommend a procedure depending on the location, type and number of implants to be used and discuss all of the options available to you.

 To book a Dental Implant Consultation today contact: 020 8888 0881.